Hafpaf/bornHackSubs/README.md

 ### Numbers

+Computational numbers for future references

+**BornHack 2023**

-For future reference, it took an Nvidia RTX A4000 GPU with the medium Whisper model 118 minutes to transcribe the following videos (2023-11-10):
+It took an Nvidia RTX A4000 GPU following amount of time:
+- Medium model time: 1 hour and 58 minutes (2023-11-10)
+- Large model time: 2 hours and 50 minutes (2023-11-12)

+Following videos where transcribed
 - import-56116-eng-Chat_Control_-_the_next_months_will_be_critical_hd.mp4
 - import-56117-eng-Surely_FOSS_has_no_technical_debt_Right_Right_hd.mp4
 - import-56118-eng-An_introduction_to_digital_consent_Why_a_new_definition_with_new_tools_and_specifications_are_needed_hd.mp4